 Check out these amazing camper van bathroom designs!

 Portable camp showers, such as this one from Coleman, are another alternative way to shower.
 The most basic camp showers work by hanging a water bag from above and either pumping or gravity feeding water out of a showerhead.
 Water bag camp showers can range widely in price depending on the features you want.

 Heating up water for a camp shower can be done in a few ways.
 The fastest way to heat up water is to do this step yourself using a stove before pouring water into the bag.
 Alternatively, solar showers can be hung in the sun for a few hours to heat up.

 Portable camp showers can pack down pretty small but you will need to have water with you to fill it.
 A five-gallon gravity fed camp shower can last for multiple short showers.
 Remember to always use biodegradable liquid soap when washing up outdoors.

 If you don’t want to build your own, you can buy one!
-Road shower is a company that makes expensive, but ready-made options.
+WaterPORT is a company that makes expensive, but ready-made options.

 You can think of a portable hot water heater as a shower-in-a-box.
 These little devices are powered with 12V DC electricity and a 1lb. propane canister.
 How do they work?
 Simply attach the hot water heater to your water tank, flip the switch, and you have pressurized hot water!
 This is a great add-on to your camper van kitchen.

 Most of these devices come with a sink faucet attached so it can double as both a sink and a shower.

 You can read more about portable hot water heaters in this post.